sheriecarter/public-library-app/1_users_and_auth.md

 ### Practice!

-Now delete this app and do it again!!!
+Now  do it all again!!!
 This time, don't use "user" as your user object - try "gymgoers", "moms", "singers", or whatever you'd like - just no users allowed.
 Once you've completed the app to this level another time, you can move on to any bonuses you're interested in below.

 ## Bonus